 With those fast-growing occupations, it’s no surprise then what some of the fastest growing majors are!
 Using data from the National Center for Education Statistics website, including their table on Bachelor’s degrees conferred by postsecondary institutions, by field of study for 2020-21 and annual reports, we put together a list of some of the fastest-growing undergraduate degrees in the United States today.

 Health and Medical Majors

-Previously, students would need a master’s degree to find a position in audiology, but that is no longer the case.
-Now it requires either a degree in Communication Disorders or Speech Language Pathology and Audiology.
+Previously, students would need a master’s degree to find a position in audiology, the study of the sense of hearing, but that is no longer the case.
+Now it requires either a degree in Communication Disorders or Speech-Language Pathology and Audiology.

 Did you know that there are about 40 different types of degrees that fall under engineering?